Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 * Data classes are closed and cannot be [inherited][Inheritance] from;
 * Data classes must have a primary constructor with property constructor parameters only, which become data properties for the data class;
-* There must be at least one data property in the primary constructor.
+* There must be at least one data property in the primary constructor;
+* Data properties cannot be specified as `vararg` constructor arguments.

 [`kotlin.Any`-bi]: #kotlin.any-1

 #### Enum class declaration

-Enum class is a special kind of class with the following properties:
+Enum class $E$ is a special kind of class with the following properties:

 - It has a number of predefined values that are declared in the class itself (*enum entries*);
 - No other values of this class can be constructed;
-- It implicitly inherits the built-in class [`kotlin.Enum`][`kotlin.Enum`] (and cannot have any other base classes);
+- It implicitly inherits the built-in class [`kotlin.Enum<E>`][`kotlin.Enum`] (and cannot have any other base classes);
 - It it implicitly final and cannot be inherited from;
 - It has special syntax to accommodate for the properties described above.